Alexander Rutherford High School Achievement Scholarship

 SCA offers many school awarded scholarships to their graduates.

-Application for these scholarships will open in April, 2019
+Details, descriptions and application instructions for these scholarships will open be sent out in early April, 2019

 Grade 12's should be sure to sign up for all updates through REMIND.

 Please see Mrs. Theune in the office if you are not receiving REMIND text messages.